AditiGawande4/EduTech-Solutions-Q-A-System/README.md

 streamlit run main.py

 - Access the web application in your browser.

-- Click on "Create Knowledge Base" to generate a FAQ knowledge base (may take some time).

 - Enter your query in the provided box to get instant answers.